mathjax/MathJax-docs/web/configuration.rst

 with some new ones added, you should be able to use your current v3 configuration in v4 without change.
-The only major caveat is if you have used a :js:meth:`ready()` function in the ``startup`` section of your configuration to make modifications ro additions to MathJax's code, in which case, those might need to be adjusted.
+The only major caveat is if you have used a :js:meth:`ready()` function in the ``startup`` section of your configuration to make modifications or additions to MathJax's code, in which case, those might need to be adjusted.
 See the :ref:`whats-new-in-mathjax` section for more details.